 Why lipstick can be used as blush

-You almost certainly have lipstick in your beauty bag, whether you’re just starting in the area of makeup or are a self-proclaimed makeup genius—people throughout the world use lipstick.
+You almost certainly have lipstick in your beauty bag, whether you’re just starting in the area of makeup or are a self-proclaimed makeup genius—people worldwide use lipstick.

-It’s no wonder that, with so many various lipstick colors, textures, and formulations on the market today, customers wanted to get more out of this simple product.
+It’s no wonder that, with so many various lipstick colours, textures, and formulations on the market today, customers wanted to get more out of this simple product.
 This diverse lipstick will astound you if you’ve been putting lipstick to your lipstick.
-Here are five alternative ways to use your lipstick colors to make your makeup seem more professional.
+Here are five alternative ways to use lipstick colours to make your makeup seem more professional.

 Can lipstick cause pimples?